CallaRudolph/ask-me/README.md

 * If an input field is left empty when updating a question, the new value of that attribute will save as nothing.
 All input fields currently need to be filled out when updating the question.

 ## Technologies Used
-Ember JS, Node.js, Bootstrap, CSS, HTML
+Ember JS, Node.js, Firebase, Bootstrap, CSS, HTML

 ## Further Reading / Useful Links